 Then tie the negative hole on the RGB LEDboard to the end using a square knot.

-Test Your Circuit
+Step 8: Test Your Circuit

 Now you can add your battery.

 Attach your clasp to each of the holes marked with “R” (Red), “G” (Green), and “B” (Blue).
 The LED should light up with the corresponding colors.
-Some flickering may occur due to the movement of the clasp.